 Steven has over 25 years’ experience in the banking industry working with both domestic and international financial institutions.
 He has a broad experience in corporate and institutional banking in relationship management, lending and risk management.
 Steven is currently focusing on the area of Conduct Risk with a major Australian bank.
 He married with two children and has attended Menai Baptist Church since 2001.

-Inaburra exists to be a Christ-centred learning community pursuing excellence in education with every individual known and loved.
-Based on this mission our values are as follows:
+Inaburra exists to be a Christ-centred learning community pursuing excellence in education where every individual is known and loved.

-- We commend and cultivate FAITH in God, who makes himself known to us in and through His Son, Jesus Christ.
+- FAITH: We commend belief in God who makes himself known to us in and through his Son, Jesus.

-- We pursue KNOWLEDGE, delighting in the gift of learning to live well in God’s world.
+- KNOWLEDGE: We pursue wisdom, delighting in the gift of learning for the common good.

 Our Story